 An Intensive Lab course

-This 1 ½ day course is designed to give experienced therapists a practical approach to manual therapy interventions for the geriatric patient.
-The introductory lecture reviews the aging process highlighting musculoskeletal and soft tissue mechanics.
-Assessment approaches for tissue flexibility and trunk muscle strength will also be presented.
-Lab sessions and demonstrations will feature flexible curve kypholordosis measurement, joint mobilization for shoulder, hip, foot and ankle, tender point releases, manual therapy with contract-relax and passive physiological intervertebral mobilization, muscle energy techniques for spinal, rib, and SIJ dysfunctions.
-Video and slide case presentations, as well as class member examples will be utilized for specific clinical problem solving.
+This 20 hour course is designed to give experienced therapists immediately effective but appropriately gentle manual interventions for mechanically restricted fragile patients.
+Movement limitations due to dysfunctional muscle barriers, pain-mediated trigger points or collagenous soft tissue restrictions will be addressed utilizing muscle energy treatment, strain-counter strain trigger point release, and soft tissue mobilization with contract/relax.
+Assessment approaches for tissue flexibility and posture will be presented and practiced.
+Lab sessions and demonstrations will feature flexible curve kypholordosis measurement, muscle energy techniques and passive physiological intervertebral mobilization for spinal, rib, and SIJ dysfunctions, strain-counter strain (indirect) tender point releases, and contract-relax with joint or soft tissue mobilization for mechanical restrictions.
+Video and slide case presentations, as well as class member examples will be incorporated for specific clinical problem solving.
 The personal mechanical health of the individual participant will be addressed throughout the course.
-Patient case studies will assist the therapist in developing an overall treatment approach by appropriately combining tissue and postural assessment, manual therapy techniques, and exercise programs.
-This course has been designed for the therapist to immediately apply the information in the clinical setting to geriatric patients with restrictions that can be addressed through a variety of manual therapy interventions.
+Patient case studies will assist the therapist in developing an overall comprehensive treatment approach by integrating tissue and postural assessment, manual therapy techniques, and exercise.
+Follow-up exercise for maintenance of therapeutic change will be presented in lab and ready for clinic hand-outs.
+This course has been designed for the therapist to immediately apply to orthopedically restricted geriatric and other fragile patients.
 This is a clinically comprehensive “hands-on” workshop.